 Where should you start?

 Not sure where to start?
 Calling the IRS and requesting that they waive your penalty is a great first step.
 If that fails, it may be time to enlist the aid of a great tax relief company.
+The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 They can help you to negotiate with the IRS to get those penalties reduced or removed entirely.